cheta-nyadav/fake-job-prediction/README.md

 ---
 ## 🧼 Data Preparation

-The following preprocessing steps were performed inbasic data preparation:
+The following preprocessing steps were performed in basic data preparation:

 1. **Importing the data** using Pandas
 2. **Initial EDA**: shape, info, value counts, head/tail of dataset